IPPC 2024: Truth, Spin and Authoritarianism in the Year of Democracy

 Description

-The International Public and Political Communication (IPPC) conference, organised by the School of Journalism, Media and Communication at the University of 91直播, takes place between Tuesday 19th and Wednesday 20th March 2024.
-The theme of this year鈥檚 conference is 鈥楾ruth, Spin and Authoritarianism in the Year of Democracy鈥.
+The International Public and Political Communication (IPPC) conference, organised by the School of Journalism, Media and Communication at the University of 91ֱ, takes place between Tuesday 19 and Wednesday 20 March 2024.

-With more than half the world鈥檚 population heading to the polls, many are labelling 2024 the.
-More than 2 billion citizens will take part in elections across 50 countries, including Bangladesh, India, Indonesia, Russia, Mexico, Taiwan, South Africa, the United States and Britain.
+More than two billion citizens will take part in elections across 50 countries, including Bangladesh, India, Indonesia, Russia, Mexico, Taiwan, South Africa, the United States and Britain.
 This celebration of mass suffrage, however, is taking place against a backdrop of and, alongside and a wider, more pervasive concern over public and political.
-Indeed, as citizens prepare to engage in the biggest electoral year in history, a host of actors (from traditional and, to,, and) are themselves lining up to shape and influence perceptions.
-Within this context, charities, NGOs and grassroots activists also have to find new, innovative ways of reaching out to distracted or overwhelmed audiences in an attempt to convince them that their 鈥渢ruth鈥 is different to the many alternative truths that exist out there.

-As a key event in the MA International Public and Political Communication teaching calendar, the conference is principally organised for those studying on this degree.
+As a key event in the MA International Public and Political Communication (MA IPPC) teaching calendar, the conference is principally organised for those studying on this degree.
 However, students from across the University are welcome to attend select talks.

 Find out more about this year's event

-See the full schedule
+The full schedule

 Explore our list of guest speakers